EPIPHANY OF THE LORD (Dec. 7th)- CYCLE A,B,C

 What is the Lord saying to you personally through the Psalm?

-How can you apply this to your life?
+How can you apply this to your daily spiritual life?

-SIXTH DAY READ ALL OF THE COMMENTARY
+SIXTH DAY READ ALL THE COMMENTARY

 Application